danielsobrado/spring-cloud-kafka-microservices/README.md

 ![Key Cloak Groups](documentation/KeyCloakGroups.JPG?raw=true "Key Cloak Groups")

 Once the synchronization is complete, we can set up the API Gateway to leverage the KeyCloak users and roles as well as the functionality to use JWT tokens, token refresh with claims, and other features. to stop sending login information over the network in each request.

+**Note**: There are multiple options to synchronize from Keycloak to LDAP or the other way around.

 To generate a token from KeyCloak you will do: